Eno96/portfolio/README.md

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a Gatsby project. git add . git commit -m 'commit message' git push
+## A quick look at the top-level files and directories you'll see in a Gatsby project.
+  ## git add .
+  ## git commit -m 'commit message'
+  ## git pushgatsby build
     .
     ├──   HEADER
     ├──   ABOUT ME